eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 data->z = ct;
 ```

-And finally, the value is made available to other subscribers with
+Finally, the value is made available to any subscriber with

 <!--[geoffrey][iceoryx_examples/icedelivery/iox_publisher_untyped.cpp][publish]-->
 ```cpp
 publisher.publish(userPayload);
 ```

-The incrementation and sending of the data is done in a loop every second until the user presses `Ctrl-C`.
+Incrementing the counter and sending the data happens in a loop every second until the user presses `Ctrl-C`.
 It is
 captured with the signal handler and stops the loop.

 ### Subscriber application (untyped)